Maytide/Miscellaneous/Facebook Messages/data/README.md

 ```

 aliases.txt
 (How they are identified/referred to in chat, e.g. if user1="John Doe", nickname1 might be "John".
 One of the nicknames must be the user identifier from names.txt.
-An alias must be specified for each user.)
+An alias must be specified for each user; to disable aliasing completely, use the user's real name as their alias.)
 ```
 alias1: user1, nickname1, nickname2, etc
 alias2: user2, nickname1